-Smishing- is becoming one of the most commonly used variants of phishing.
+Smishing is becoming one of the most commonly used variants of phishing.
 This very simple method of phishing is fooling many people daily.
-But, why is it so successful?
+Why is it so successful?

-Whether we're banking, online shopping or even just looking at our emails, the risk of becoming a victim of fraud is higher than many of us think.
-But if you thought these techniques couldn't get any more sophisticated - take a look at 'smishing'.
+Whether you're doing online banking, shopping or just going through your emails, the risk of becoming a victim of fraud is higher than you might think.
+Phishing techniques are only getting more sophisticated - as exemplified by the phenomenon of smishing.

 What is smishing?

 Smishing is short for “SMS phishing”.
 Similar to our computers, our mobile phones can be a target for hackers looking to steal information.
 There are billions upon billions of text messages sent and received across the globe every day, and a growing number of these messages are now spam, phishing, or other malicious attacks.

 Many of us assume that mobile phones are safe.
 Whether we're sending a quick text or browsing through social media, it's hard to imagine that the security threats we encounter on our PCs and laptops can be transferred into the palms of our hands - but that's exactly what smishing does.

 Like email phishing, a smishing attack attempts to either trick us into downloading a harmful virus onto our mobile phones or trick us into giving up our personal data.
 With the use of Short Message Service (SMS) systems, the attack comes in the form of a legitimate-looking text message.
 This type of attack has been around for well over five years, but it's only recently that smishing has truly started to strike fear in the eyes of the security minded.

 What do smishing messages look like?

 Much like the most common types phishing attacks, smishing messages may urge you to reply immediately to stop something bad from happening.
 For example, the message might appear to be from your bank, telling you that your credit has been compromised and you need to verify your account straight away using a web link (which will actually direct you to a phishing website that aims to steal your personal data).